shrimp333/test/18-4-2020 Start/index.md

-# Starting a blog
+# Starting whatever this is

 I watched a video on youtube and it suggested starting a blog could be helpful towards learning.
-So I've decided that i will be documenting things that I learn for myself (Tips, Tricks, etc.).
+So I've decided that i will be documenting things that I learn for myself (Tips, Tricks, etc.) while not quite going into an actual blog.

 ## How I got here